-$Ni(Et_2en)2I_2$ is reported to be diamagnetic and you do not need to measure its susceptibility.
-First read the background theory, procedure, and method of calculation of magnetic susceptibilities given in the Appendix to this manual.
-(Make sure that you understand how to apply the tube correction and the corrections for the diamagnetism of the Et2en ligand).
-Then measure the magnetic properties of $Ni(Et_2en)2(NCS)2$ , using the dry crude product and also the recrystallized sample if the latter consists of small, fine crystals (crushing tends to cause problems with electrostatic charge).
+$Ni(Et_2en)2I_2$ is reported1 to be diamagnetic and you do not need to measure its susceptibility.
+First read the background theory, procedure, and method of calculation of magnetic susceptibilities given in the Appendix to this experiment.
+(Make sure that you understand how to apply the tube correction and the corrections for the diamagnetism of the Et_2en ligand).
+Then measure the magnetic properties of $Ni(Et_2en)2(NCS)2$, using the dry crude product and also the recrystallized sample if the latter consists of small, fine crystals (crushing tends to cause problems with electrostatic charge).
 Record the IR spectrum of $Ni(Et_2en)2(NCS)2$ and identify the CN stretch of the NCS groups.

 - 1. Briefly indicate the aims of the experiment. - 2.
 Do not reproduce the experimental procedure unless your experiment differed. - 3.
 Write balanced equations for the formation of the complexes giving your yields and m.p. - 4.
 Report the magnetic susceptibility of Ni(Et2en)2(NCS)2 and identify its CN stretch from the IR spectrum. - 5.
 Report your observations about the formation of the nickel bromide complexes.
 Suggest how you might confirm that the colour changes in the bromide involve the uptake and loss of water molecules. - 6.
-Draw the crystal field diagram for a tetragonally distorted octahedron and account for your observations in 4) and 5); you may assume that the anion in the 'thiocyanate' complex is bonded via N, i.e., it is an iso-thiocyanate complex.
+Draw the crystal field diagram for a tetragonally distorted octahedron and account for your observations in parts 4 and 5; you may assume that the anion in the 'thiocyanate' complex is bonded via N, i.e., it is an iso-thiocyanate complex.
 This fact can be demonstrated by its IR spectrum. - 7.
 To which point groups do the products that you have made belong? - 8.
 Write a short conclusion.

-Hand in with the report: Samples of Ni(Et 2 en) 2 (NCS) 2 , Ni(Et 2 en) 2 I 2 , Ni(Et 2 en) 2 Br 2 and
+Hand in with the report: Samples of Ni(Et2en)2(NCS)2, Ni(Et2en)2I2, Ni(Et2en)2Br2 and

 $Ni(Et_2en)2Br_2.2H_2O$

-Infrared Spectrum of Ni(Et 2 en) 2 (NCS) 2
+Infrared Spectrum of Ni(Et2en)2(NCS)2